isomerpages/moh-bioethics/publications/press-releases/_posts/2010-09-22-post-human-animal-combinations-in-stem-cell-research.md

 ---
 layout: post
-title: 'Human-Animal Combinations in Stem Cell Research'
+title: Human-Animal Combinations in Stem Cell Research
 permalink: /publications/press-releases/human-animal-combinations-in-stem-cell-research/
 date: 2010-09-22T00:00:00.000Z
+variant: markdown
 ---
 **Release of a report by the Bioethics Advisory Committee**

 1. The Bioethics Advisory Committee (BAC) announces the release of a report entitled “Human-Animal Combinations in Stem Cell Research".
 The term “human-animal combinations” refers to any kind of living organism in which there is some mixing of human and animal materials.
 The Report focuses on two types of human-animal combinations: cytoplasmic hybrids and animal chimeras.